AdobeDocs/experience-manager-cloud-service.en/help/development/understand-an-aem-projects-content-package-structure.md

 kt: 3404
 ---

-# Understand an Adobe Experience Manager Project's Content Package Structure
+# Understand an Adobe Experience Manager as a Cloud Service Project's Content Package Structure

+>![TIP]
+>
+> Familiarize yourself with basic [Experience Manager Maven Archetype use, and the FileVault Content Maven Plug-in](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/vlt-mavenplugin.html) as this article builds upon these learnings and concepts.

+This article outlines the changes required to Experience Manager Maven projects to be Experience Manager as a Cloud Service compatible, ensuring they respect the split of mutable and immutable content, ensuring requisite dependencies are established to create non-conflicting, determinisitic deployments, and ensuring they are packaged in a deployable structure.

-Adobe Experience Manager application deployments must be comprised of a single AEM package.
+Adobe Experience Manager application deployments must be comprised of a single Experience Manager package.
 This package should in turn contain sub-packages that comprise everything required by the application to function, including code, configuration and any supporting baseline content.

 Experience Manager requires a separation of __content__ and __code__, which means a single content package __cannot__ deploy to **both** `/apps` and runtime-writable areas (`/content`, `/conf`, `/home`, etc. - in short, anything not `/apps`) of the repository, instead, the application must separate code and content into discrete packages for deployment into Experience Manager.

 The package structure outlined in this document is compatible with **both** local development deployments and Experience Manager as a Cloud Service deployments.

+>![TIP]
+>
+> The configurations outlined in this document are provided by [AEM Project Maven Archetype 21 or later](https://github.com/adobe/aem-project-archetype/releases).

-## Mutable vs. Immutable Areas of the Repository
+## Mutable vs. Immutable Areas of the Repository{#mutable-vs-immutable}

-`/apps` and `/libs` are considered **immutable** areas of AEM as they cannot be changed (create, update, delete) after Experience Manager starts (ie. at runtime).
+`/apps` and `/libs` are considered **immutable** areas of Experience Manager as they cannot be changed (create, update, delete) after Experience Manager starts (ie. at runtime).
 Any attempt to change an immutable area at runtime, the action will fail.

 Everything else in the repository, `/content`, `/conf`, `/var`, `/home`, `/etc`, `/oak:index`, `/system`, `/tmp`, etc. are all **mutable** areas, meaning they can be changed at runtime.